SoftwareAG/c8y-docs/content/web/libraries-bundle/client.md

 ### Examples

 Below some examples are provided which may help you to get started.
-To see a complex and full implementation of the client into Angular, have a look at [@c8y/cli](/web/development-tools/#c8y-cli) and the `new` command to spin up a example application for Angular.
+To see a complex and full implementation of the client into Angular, have a look at [@c8y/cli](/web/development-tools/#c8y-cli) and the `new` command to spin up a example web app for Angular.

 #### Requesting list data from the inventory: